leofracca/ReFoSl/README.md

 # ReFoSl
-ReFoSl is a program that helps you to relax, focus and sleep.
+ReFoSl is an app that helps you to relax, focus and sleep.
-Just select the sounds you want to play and let them _ReFoSling_ you:blush:.
+Just pick the sounds you want to play and let them _ReFoSl_ you:blush:.
-You can play one or more sounds and adjust the volume of each one, creating your best sounds environment to help yourself do what you're doing.
+You can play one or more sounds and adjust the volume of each one, creating the best sound environment to help yourself in what you are doing.
-For example, I found it really useful during my programming sessions or when I study, especially when using the earphones.
+For example, I found it really useful during my programming sessions or when I study, especially when using earphones.

-All sounds are in .wav format to ensure the best possible experience with high quality audio.
+All the sounds are in .wav format to ensure the best possible experience with high quality audio.

 **Relax.
 Focus.
 Sleep.
 This is ReFoSl.**